-Artistic Director & Managing Director
+Artistic Director & Executive Director

-As a composer, Matthew has been commissioned by The Singers, the Dale Warland Singers, Choral Arts Ensemble of Rochester (MN), Ames Chamber Artists, Chanson, the Minnesota MMEA All-State Choir, and numerous high school, collegiate, and church choirs.
-He is co-editor of the Matthew and Michael Culloton Choral Series with Santa Barbara Publishing Company.
-He is also the editor of the Christmas with The Singers Choral Series published by MorningStar Music Publishers.
-His music is published by Santa Barbara Music Publishing, Hinshaw Music, Mark Foster Music (Shawnee),Kjos Music, and Graphite Publishing.
+As a composer, Culloton has been commissioned by The Singers, the Dale Warland Singers, Choral Arts Ensemble of Rochester (MN), Ames Chamber Artists, Chanson, the Minnesota MMEA All-State Choir, and numerous professional, community, school, and church choirs.
+He is the editor of the Christmas with The Singers Choral Series published by MorningStar Music Publishers, and co-editor of the Matthew and Michael Culloton Choral Series with Santa Barbara Publishing Company.
+His choral music is published by MorningStar Music, E.C.
+Schirmer, G. Schirmer, Santa Barbara Music Publishing, Hinshaw Music, Mark Foster Music (Shawnee), and Kjos Music.

 Bryon Wilson, beginning his first season with The Singers, is a freelance pianist, teacher, and coach based in Minneapolis.
 He has appeared with numerous artistic organizations including Schubert Club, Source Song Festival, Thursday Musical, NATS, Mill City Opera, Out of the Box Opera, and River Sounds in Ft.
 Lauderdale.
 In 2015 Bryon performed in the world premiere of Minnesota Concert Opera’s La Divina, a one-woman play about Maria Callas.
 Bryon also studies and performs music composed by holocaust prisoners in Theresienstadt and recently presented a lecture recital on the topic as part of the Jewish Community Relations Council of Minnesota and the Dakotas series on Holocaust survivors in Minnesota.